ShieldEdu/G4-finalproject/README.md

 ## Lesson Plan

-### Teaching Procedure (55 minutes in total)
+## Teaching Procedure (55 minutes in total)

-##### **1.Listening Activity (35 minutes)**
+### 1. Listening Activity (35 minutes)

-**(1) Pre-Listening Activity: Learning New Words (10 minutes)**
+#### (1) Pre-Listening Activity: Learning New Words (10 minutes)

-- **Objective**: Introduce and discuss new vocabulary from the story.
+**Objective:** Introduce and discuss new vocabulary from the story.

-- **Activity**: Use the Gradio Wordcloud App to create a word cloud highlighting frequent words from the text.
+**Activity:** Use the Gradio Wordcloud App to create a word cloud highlighting frequent words from the text.

-- **Teacher's Role**: Display the word cloud on a projector and discuss the highlighted words with students.
+**Teacher's Role:** Display the word cloud on a projector and discuss the highlighted words with students.
 Explain meanings, provide examples, and answer any questions.

-- **Students' Role**: Participate in the discussion, take notes on new vocabulary, and ask questions about any unfamiliar words.
+**Students' Role:** Participate in the discussion, take notes on new vocabulary, and ask questions about any unfamiliar words.

-**(2) While-Listening Activity (15 minutes)**
+#### (2) While-Listening Activity (15 minutes)

-- **Objective**: Enhance listening comprehension and focus on past tense verbs.
+**Objective:** Enhance listening comprehension and focus on past tense verbs.

-- **Activity**:
+**Activity:**
 - Use the Gradio TTS App to convert the text to an audio file.
 Play the audio for students.
 - Provide a cloze exercise using the Gradio Cloze Question App, focusing on past tense verbs.
 Students fill in the blanks while listening.
 - Use the Gradio Verb Base Form App to allow students to input past tense verbs they heard and get their base forms.

-- **Teacher's Role**:
+**Teacher's Role:**
 - Play the audio file and monitor students' progress.
 - Distribute the cloze exercise and guide students through it.
 - Assist students in using the Verb Base Form App.

-- **Students' Role**:
+**Students' Role:**
 - Listen to the audio and complete the cloze exercise by filling in the blanks with past tense verbs.
 - Use the Verb Base Form App to check their answers and learn the base forms of the verbs.

-**(3) After-Listening Activity: Sequence the Story (10 minutes)**
+#### (3) After-Listening Activity: Sequence the Story (10 minutes)

-- **Objective**: Develop sequencing skills by arranging images in the correct order.
+**Objective:** Develop sequencing skills by arranging images in the correct order.

-- **Activity**: Use the Gradio Image Sequencing App to provide images related to the story.
+**Activity:** Use the Gradio Image Sequencing App to provide images related to the story.
 Students arrange the images in the correct sequence based on what they heard.

-- **Teacher's Role**:
+**Teacher's Role:**
-  - Display the images using the Image Sequencing App (http://englissi-matching.hf.space)
+- Display the images using the Image Sequencing App.
 - Guide students through the activity, asking them to justify their choices.

-- **Students' Role**:
+**Students' Role:**
 - Work individually or in pairs to arrange the images in the correct sequence.
 - Discuss and explain their reasoning for the order they chose.

-#### **2.Writing Activity (20 minutes)**
+### 2. Writing Activity (20 minutes)

-- **Objective**: Foster creative writing and check for grammatical accuracy.
+**Objective:** Foster creative writing and check for grammatical accuracy.

-- **Activity**:
+**Activity:**
-  - Provide the following writing prompt: "In the story, Alex found ancient artifacts and donated them to the town.
-If you were Alex, what would you do with the artifacts?
-Why?"
+- Provide the following writing prompt: "In the story, Alex and his friends discovered an ancient treasure in Whispering Hollow and decided to donate the artifacts to the local museum.
+In the past, did you have a similar experience where you found something valuable or interesting?
+Tell the story.
+Describe what you found, what you did with it, and how you felt about your decision.
+Remember to use past tense in your writing.
+Provide reasons for your opinions and try to relate them to the values and lessons from the story."
 - Use the Gradio Writing Checker App to allow students to check their writing for errors.

-- **Teacher's Role**:
+**Teacher's Role:**
 - Introduce the writing prompt and explain the task.
 - Assist students in using the Writing Checker App to review and correct their writing.

-- **Students' Role**:
+**Students' Role:**
 - Write a response to the prompt.
 - Use the Writing Checker App to check their writing and make corrections based on the feedback.

-#### Notes for Teachers
+### Notes for Teachers

 - Ensure all Gradio apps are set up and tested before the lesson.
 - Be prepared to assist students with any technical issues that may arise while using the apps.
 - Encourage students to actively participate and ask questions throughout the lesson.